blackstarstudios/Lumore/Religion/High Stars/high-stars.md

 Goddess of Hunting and Farming
 - Huntstar

-### Bingeal, The Blessed Healer
+### Bingeal, Blessed Healer
-God of Medicine and Alchemy
+Goddess of Medicine and Alchemy
 - Medstar

 ## Astrayed Major Stars